aws-samples/aws-step-functions-etl-pipeline-pattern/README.md

 ## Test

 1. Once, stack deployment is completed, navigate to source folder inside S3 bucket ( which was provided in Step 3a above)
-2. Upload a sample csv file with valid schema ( a sample file Bank_Transaction.csv is attached) to trigger the ETL Pipeline through AWS Step Functions.
+2. Upload a sample csv file with valid schema ( a sample file Sample_Bank_Transaction_Raw_Dataset.csv is attached) to trigger the ETL Pipeline through AWS Step Functions.
-3. Check the ETL pipeline status in the AWS Step Functions.
+3. Check the ETL pipeline status in the AWS Step Functions console.
-4. Once ETL pipeline completes, partitioned dataset will be available in transform folder inside S3 Bucket ( set in Step 3a) Partitioned Table will be available in AWS Glue Catalog.
+4. Once ETL pipeline completes, partitioned dataset will be available in transform folder inside S3 Bucket ( set in Step 3a).
+Partitioned Table will be available in AWS Glue Catalog.
 5. Optionally, Amazon Athena can be used for adhoc query on the partitioned/transformed dataset